|

 by using what Gery Huvent calls the

-in the form of integrals
+denomination tables and which are just the expressions in the form of integrals

 whom we have seen the direct expression under BBP serie form with the